- air conditioning

 - Remove any remaining gas from the system and safely dispose of or recycle it.
 Fill the system with newly approved gas, oil, and a dye that, with the help of UV light, will find the smallest of leaks.

 - Check the system with special equipment, as well as visually using the UV light, whilst checking the pressures and seeing what temperature the system reaches.
-This last result will depend on ambient conditions of the day.
+This last result will depend on the ambient conditions of the day.

 - Other checks and tests may include inspecting and replacing the cabin filter and, in other cases, replacing the receiver dryer which helps filter the system and remove moisture.

 What's that smell?

-Sometimes, your A/C may appear to be working properly but a particularly unpleasant odour is being emitted by the system.
+Sometimes, your car air conditioning may appear to be working properly but a particularly unpleasant odour is being emitted by the system.

 This does not necessarily mean your A/C has a leak.
 Rather, the cause may be a bacteria build-up on the evaporator located behind the dash.

-This build-up is caused from changing temperatures that allows moisture to collect on the evaporator forming a nice environment for bacteria to grow.
+This build-up is caused by changing temperatures that allow moisture to collect on the evaporator forming a nice environment for bacteria to grow.

-If you turn your A/C on and you get that musty smell, you may need an anti-bacterial service.
+If you turn your car's air conditioning on and you get that musty smell, you may need an anti-bacterial service.

 This generally involves using a non-intrusive machine that uses chemicals to kill the bacteria, removing the odour.

 So, if you are starting to notice your A/C is just not as cold as it used to be, get it serviced before the thermometer hits 40 degrees!

-If your A/C stinks, get an anti-bacterial service.
+If your car's air conditioning stinks, get an anti-bacterial service.

 If it’s working fine, awesome, but don’t forget to turn it on and give it a run, even in winter.